15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Shop At The Old Market

-Specializing in both hand-crafted souvenirs and fresh produce, Siem Reap’s Old Market attracts tourist and locals alike.
+Specializing in both hand-crafted souvenirs and fresh produce, Siem Reap’s Old Market attracts tourists and locals alike.
 The open-air market is shaded by a roof and the vendors here maximize every inch of space to create a bustling shopping center.
-This is an ideal place to sample some authentic Cambodian food for a low price and if you are picking up souvenirs, be sure to haggle down to about 75% of the stated price.
+This is an ideal place to sample some authentic Cambodian food for a low price and if you are picking up souvenirs, be sure to negotiate down the stated price slightly.

 The Old Market is found on the west side of the city’s river and is Siem Rep’s most easily accessible market.
 It is open every day from 7am to 8pm and is a fun place to pass through to do some window shopping even if you don’t intend on buying anything.